csula/cs454-winter-2016/notes/homework3.md

 Source: wikipedia.

+The goal of the indexer is that when presented with a term, the software can give back a list of documents containing the term of interest.
+The _order_ of the results is defined by the score (see below).

 ## Writing your ranking program

+Note that there are two aspects to ranking that you must contend:

+* **Intrinsic ranking**: most of these can be done at the time of indexing

+* **Relational ranking**: these can only be done when your system has finished crawling and indexing

+Here we focus on the second aspect of ranking.
 With a separate program, your task is to perform link analysis on the document collection that you have gathered.
 The purpose of link analysis is to score the "value" of a document bases on its relationship to other documents.
 For the purpose of the assignment you can restrict documents to only that are within the same server.

+The goal of the ranking program is to comb through the documents that you have crawled and build a score on each of these documents based on the [page rank algorithm](week6.pdf).

 ## Grading Rubric